chahatarora1503/powerbi-hr-attrition-dashboard/README.md

 - Employees with higher absenteeism and longer working hours show higher attrition tendencies.
 - Lower income levels and shorter tenure are commonly associated with employee exits.

+## Intended Use

+This dashboard is designed for HR teams and business managers to explore attrition patterns and identify workforce areas that may require attention or intervention.

+## How to Use the Dashboard

+Use the slicers (Department, Job Role, Gender) to filter the visuals and interactively explore attrition trends across different employee groups.

 ## Project Files

 - `HR_Attrition_Dashboard.pbix` – Interactive Power BI dashboard